Home/Meats/Goat Liver

 Is goat liver safe to eat?

-Yes, goat liver is safe to eat when properly cooked to an internal temperature of 160°F (71°C).
+Yes, goat liver is safe to eat when properly cooked and sourced from healthy animals.

 How often can I eat goat liver?